burbone/burbone/README.md

 ## 💬 Let's Connect!

-I'm actively looking for **remote Java Developer positions** (Junior/Mid-level) where I can contribute my skills and continue growing as a developer.
+I'm actively looking for **remote or relocate - Java Developer positions** (Junior/Mid-level) where I can contribute my skills and continue growing as a developer.

 **What I bring:**
 - Strong foundation in Spring Boot ecosystem